A backpacker with a variety of no-cook food items

 3. Instant Soups: Many companies offer dehydrated soups that can be rehydrated with boiling water or cold water, depending on the brand.
 Choose from a variety of flavors to warm you up on cooler evenings.

-See also No Cook Pasta
+See also No Cook Desserts

 4. Trail Mix: Prepare your own trail mix by combining nuts, dried fruits, seeds, and even some chocolate or granola for a quick and energy-boosting snack.
 Customize it to your taste preferences.